Start your search for excellence

 8. Be Honest

 We’ve all been there when a difficult question arises within an interview or a difficult topic you’re unsure of comes up.
-In this situation, although it may be tempting to provide a satisfactory answer, it is more important to remain truthful so if you lack experience, or think your potentially weaker in a certain area, it is okay to admit this!
-Employers will respect your honest and transparency with them and it keeps the relationship authentic with themselves.
-There is no point lying regarding something in an attempt to get further within a process as this will ultimately come back to bit you in the end.
+In this situation, although it may be tempting to provide a satisfactory answer, it is more important to remain truthful so if you lack experience, or think you potentially weaker in a certain area, it is okay to admit this!
+Employers will respect your honesty and transparency with them and it keeps the relationship authentic with themselves.
+There is no point lying regarding something in an attempt to get further within a process as this will ultimately come back to bite you in the end.

 9. Ask Questions

-Overall, by following these tips, you can increase your chances of standing out in a job interview and impressing whoever it is that you’re speaking with.
+Overall, by following these tips, you can increase your chances of standing out in a job interview and impress whoever it is that you’re speaking with.
 Remember that the key to standing out is to be well-prepared, confident, and enthusiastic about the opportunity.
 With the right attitude and approach, you can increase your chances of landing the job.

-I understand these may seem like simple tips but these tips are so effective and can be used to in every interview at any stage!
+I understand these may seem like simple tips but these tips are so effective and can be used in every interview at any stage!